This page describes spring blooming Crocus species T-Z.

 Crocus vernus 'Flower Record' is a purple Dutch crocus.
 Photos by David Pilling, Crocus tommasinianus can be seen in some of them giving an idea of the relative sizes.

 Crocus vernus 'Pickwick' is an extravagantly patterned cultivar.
+Honeybees and bumblebees like the flowers, see a video here.
 Photos by David Pilling.
+The coin in the last one is about one inch in diameter.

-Crocus versicolor from southern France and northwestern Italy grows on stony and grassy places and in open woodland.
+Crocus versicolor Ker-Gawler from southern France and northwestern Italy grows on stony and grassy places and in open woodland.
 Flowers are white, purple or lilac with a yellow throat and darker stripes on the outside.
-Photos by Mary Sue Ittner taken January 2008.
+The outer segments are silver to buff.
+Bloom time is February-March.
+Photos 1-2 from Mary Sue Ittner taken January 2008 and photos 3-4 from Paige Woodward of a form descended from a collection in Provence that grows 5-8 cm (2-3.5").
+She suggests this species is hardy to Zone 5.

-Crocus vitellinus - the very first bulb to bloom in my garden this year is this winter-flowering species from Lebanon, Syria, and Turkey.
-The particular plants shown here were purchased as bulbs from Paige Woodward's Pacific Rim Nursery and planted out last fall.
-Just 2 days after 24" (60 cm) of hardened snow and ice receded on the warm south side my house, this tiny species popped into bloom.
-The series of 5 photos were taken by Mark McDonough on March 22, 2003.
+Crocus vitellinus Wahlenb. varies in flowering time from late autumn to early spring.
+It is native to Lebanon, Syria, and Turkey.
+The first four photos were taken by Mark McDonough on March 22, 2003 who wrote that it was the very first bulb to bloom in his garden that year.
+The particular plants shown were purchased as bulbs from Paige Woodward's Pacific Rim Nursery and planted out in the fall.
+Just 2 days after 24" (60 cm) of hardened snow and ice receded on the warm south side of his house, this tiny species popped into bloom.
 The golden flowers have a pleasant sweet scent, and are brushed and speckled with brown on the exterior base of the tepals.
 Looking down on the flowers, they have a triangular countenance.
 The large glossy green leaves seen near the crocus bunch is Sternbergia lutea, which amazingly keeps its beautiful leaves even with an iceberg sitting on them all winter.
+The last two photos were taken by Paige Woodward.

 Crocus index - Fall Blooming crocus A-H - Fall Blooming crocus I-O - Fall Blooming crocus P-Z - Spring Blooming crocus A-B - Spring Blooming crocus C-E - Spring Blooming crocus F-L - Spring Blooming crocus M-S